kayleyseow/CS-102/05. Functions/Chapter5Notes.md

 #### Some Stubs
 - Suppose we have written the code for ```request()``` and want to test it
 - We cannot because the program will not compile until we have every function
-- So we code stubs
+- So we code stubs:
 ```
 void purchase (string book)
 {